 Many taxpayers stumble when claiming home office deductions, triggering IRS scrutiny.
 Mixing personal and business use of your office space represents the most common error.
 Your home office must remain exclusively for business purposes.
 Working occasionally from your couch doesn’t disqualify your dedicated office, but using your office as a guest bedroom does.

 Failing to maintain adequate records creates problems during audits.
 The IRS expects contemporaneous documentation, not reconstructed records created after the fact.
 Set up a system to track expenses throughout the year rather than scrambling at tax time.
 Digital tools and apps can simplify this process significantly, automatically categorizing expenses and storing receipt images.
+Platforms like Expensify and QuickBooks Self-Employed are widely used by freelancers for exactly this purpose.

 The Digital Transformation Factor